ministryofjustice/hmpps-integration-api/docs/adr/0006-url-encode-path-parameters.md

 ## Context

-Users must be able to search the system for nominals on Police National Computer (PNC) ID.
+Users must be able to search the system for a person by Police National Computer (PNC) ID.
 PNC ID is a unique person identifier.
-RESTful API design convention would typically state that that path parameters are used to identify a specific resource or resources.
+RESTful API design convention would typically state that path parameters are used to identify a specific resource or resources.
-However, passing PNC IDs into our API as path parameters is problematised by the fact that PNC IDs contain a forward slash (e.g., 12/345345B) which is a path delimiter.
-This meant that any requests containing a forward slash would not correctly be routed to our controller.
+However, passing PNC IDs into our API as path parameters is problematised by the fact that PNC IDs contain a forward slash (e.g., 12/345345B).
+Forward slashes are path delimiters, so any requests containing a forward slash would not correctly be routed to our controller.

 We considered two options for dealing with the forward slash in PNC ID:
 **1. Encode the PNC ID**

-- The PNC ID 12/345345B would be passed to the /persons end-point URL-encoded as 12%2F345345B.
+- The PNC ID 12/345345B would be passed to the `/persons` end-point URL-encoded as 12%2F345345B.

 Considerations: